axoflow/axosyslog-core-docs/content/chapter-destinations/destination-s3/_index.md

 | Type:    | template |
 | Default: | N/A |

 *Description:* The [object key](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) (or key name), which uniquely identifies the object in an Amazon S3 bucket.
+Note that a suffix may be appended to this object key depending on the [naming strategies](#creating-objects) used.
+Example: `my-logs/${HOSTNAME}/`.

 ## object-key-timestamp()